 Dana Gingras, a Communication and Women's Studies major with a minor in French, was a senior at the time of her participation in Semester in the City.
 Prior to this time, Dana had interned at Old Sol Music Hall in Manchester, NH and served as the Director of Promotions for the Memorial Union Student Organization on the UNH campus.
 In Boston, Dana interned with the Social Innovation Forum (SIF).
 Since 2003, SIF’s mission has been to actively connect supporters (funders, investors, and volunteers) and practitioners (nonprofit and social business leaders) to build productive relationships focused on growing social impact.

-Gabrielle Greaves is a junior, majoring in English and Women's Studies.
-Currently the Discussion Coordinator for the Office of Multicultural Student Affairs, Gabby collaborates across UNH organizations and departments to address important social issues.
-Gabby is interning with The Theater Offensive in Boston.
+Gabrielle Greaves, an English and Women's Studies double major, was a junior at the time of her participation in Semester in the City.
+As the Discussion Coordinator for UNH's Office of Multicultural Student Affairs, Gabby collaborated across UNH organizations and departments to address important social issues.
+Gabby interned with The Theater Offensive in Boston.
 Formed in 1989, The Theater Offensive’s mission is to present the diversity of lesbian, gay, bisexual, and transgender lives in art so bold it breaks through personal isolation, challenges the status quo, and builds thriving communities.

 Mary McLamb, a Business Administration major, was a sophomore during her participation in Semester in the City.
 Prior to this time, Mary was a member of the Recreation Society and a Student Employee Representative with the Memorial Union Board of Governors.
 During the Fall 2016 semester, Mary interned with the City of Boston Department of Innovation & Technology (DoIT).
 DoIT engages, empowers, and improves life for citizens and partners through technology.
 Not only have they launched several different apps for residents, DoIT also offers free Wi-Fi hotspots throughout the city.